facebook

 Focused Shockwave Therapy FAQs

-How is this different from StemWave or SoftWave?
+How is NeoGenix's shockwave therapy different from StemWave, SoftWave, or radial shockwave?

 Is the treatment painful?